 Competing with (Upaya) for real property rights or interest or engaging personally in real estate or other transactions in which (Upaya) has an interest, without express written approval from the Board of Directors.

-Personal Relationships/Fraternization Policy
+Personal Relationships/Non-Fraternization Policy

 (Upaya) is committed to ensuring all employees are treated fairly and consistently.
 To avoid the potential for perceived preferential treatment, sexual harassment, or a conflict of interest, any intimate relationship where a person is in a position to influence, either directly or indirectly, any decision concerning the terms and conditions of the subordinates' employment is prohibited.